Last Updated on December 9, 2020 by Jenelle Marie Pierce, Executive Director

 And, for those of you who like bullet points, here’s the abridged version of how to tell someone you have an STD:

-- Be honest about your experiences, be positive about yourself and your STD, let them ask questions, share the facts and figures, and point out some good resources.
+- Be honest about your experiences, but only share as much as you are comfortable, be positive or relatively neutral about yourself and your STI, let them ask questions, share the facts and figures, and point out some good resources.

 - Let the person have some alone time to do their own research and to decide how they would like to proceed.